Bible Study Outline: Forgiving Others

 Finally, you should keep in mind that no matter how hard you try, you:

-______________________________ who you hold unforgiveness towards (or for any other reason you try to change a person).
+______________________________, including those you hold unforgiveness towards.
 While it is possible that you might COERCE someone to change their outward actions, you cannot change them on the inside.
 Change by coercion only brings resentment in the one you are trying to change.
 Allow God to change them on the inside, and when they are changed on the inside, there will be a resulting change in their outward actions.
 This is the kind of change that can last.

 Remember that: ______________________________.
 The person that is hurting you almost certainly struggles with unforgiveness themselves.
 Love them and forgive them.
 Keep in mind that the Bible says in (1 Cor 13:5):